KalinduDahanayake/Website-Source-Code/Content/projects/distanceApp.md

 class MeasureObjectViewController: UIViewController, ARSCNViewDelegate {
 ```

-    Messing around with SceneKit to make a clone Measure app.
+    Messing around with SceneKit to make a clone Measure app!

 ```
 }